-- Now slowly add water little by little and make stiff dough (the dough should be just soft enough to pass through the murukupresser).
+- Now slowly add water little by little and make stiff dough (the dough should be just soft enough to pass through the murukku presser).

-- Heat enough oil in a kadai or in a wide and thick bottom vessel for deep frying muruku.
-Now take muruku maker/presser and use the star holed attachment/disc.
-Grease it with little oil and fill half with the above
+- Now take murukku maker/presser and use the star holed attachment/disc.
+Grease it with little oil and fill half with the above kneaded dough.

-- Brush it with oil and by using the muruku maker/presser slowly start to press and rotate the maker to make the dough come out of the star holed disc on the parchment paper.
+- Brush it with oil and by using the murukku maker/presser slowly start to press and rotate the maker to make the dough come out of the star holed disc on the parchment paper.

 - Slowly start to rotate muruku maker/presser in circular directions, until you make a medium bangle sized circle.
 Gently but carefully flip this into the hot oil.